Insolvency in NZ: Quarterly Market Report Jun 23

 BWA’s Quarterly Market Update on liquidations, insolvency by industry and the health of business in New Zealand is out for Q2 2023.

-MEDIA RELEASE FROM BWA INSOLVENCY, AUCKLAND.
-26 August 2023.
+MEDIA RELEASE FROM BWA INSOLVENCY, AUCKLAND

 Insolvencies continue to rise in New Zealand, according to latest data